Chris Graves

 Graves proudly serves as a member of the First Generation Nebraska Advisory Board and as faculty advisor for the college's student chapter of the Society of Professional Journalists.

-She is the mother of two adult daughters; her oldest is studying at UNL.
-She lives in Omaha.
+She is the mother of two adult daughters and lives in Lincoln with her oldest daughter, who is studying early education at UNL.